-We have developed a Climate and Sustainability Initial Teacher Education (ITE) Framework for providers of teacher training to enable student teachers to develop their knowledge and understanding of the climate crisis.
-The Framework supports student teachers to graduate with a core set of skills to support young people to build resilience and become future change-makers in the climate and sustainability landscape.
+We have developed a Climate Education and Sustainability Initial Teacher Education (ITE) Framework for providers of teacher training to enable trainee teachers to develop their knowledge, understanding and skills related to climate change.
+The Framework supports student teachers to graduate with a core set of competencies to support young people to build resilience and become future change-makers in the climate and sustainability landscape.

-Across all the ITE programmes at the University of Reading’s Institute of Education, students will learn about:
+Across all the ITE programmes at the University of Reading’s Institute of Education, trainee teachers continue to learn about:

-- what is happening to our climate, how to help children learn about climate and sustainability in an age-appropriate and accessible way, and how to develop their own positioning as teachers
+- what is happening to our climate, how to help children learn about climate and sustainability in an age-appropriate and accessible way, and how to consider their own positioning as teachers

 - climate justice, the impact of current and future changes to our environment and climate on ourselves and others, and implications for teachers